Localizing Unsynchronized Sensors with Unknown Sources: A Loss Insensitive to Offsets and Delays

 We can then propose the following timing-invariant objective for localization

-where $\norm{\,\cdot\,}_F$ denotes the Frobenius norm.
+where $\norm{\,\cdot\,}_F$ denotes the Frobenius norm, $\mR \in \R^{d\times M}$ are the receiver positions, and $\mS \in \R^{d\times K}$ are the source positions.
 This objective is justified by the following direct corollary of Proposition \ref{prop:cost_equivalence}. \begin{corollary} If the unsynchronized localization problem has a unique solution (up to a rigid transformation), then vanishing loss in \eqref{eq:costxtdoa} implies correct localization. \end{corollary}

 Further, the loss \eqref{eq:costxtdoa} is in fact equivalent to the ML loss \textit{given the offsets} $\vsigma$ and $\vtau$.
 Namely, assuming i.i.d.
-Gaussian noise on the TOA measurements, we have
+Gaussian noise on the TOA measurements we have

 and the loss in \eqref{eq:costxtdoa} is simply